By Jeremy Koenig | Venture Capital Firm Marketing Strategy | Oct, 29 2024 | 16 Min Read

 For lead generation campaigns aimed at Series A-ready companies, targeting the right decision-makers and influencers across multiple job title groups is crucial.
 Since early-stage companies often have smaller, tightly-knit teams, targeting a limited but strategic number of key people is effective.

-Here’s a breakdown of who to target including prominent job titles and roles for important decision makers and influencers:
+Here’s a breakdown of who to target for venture capital firm marketing strategy including prominent job titles and roles for important decision makers and influencers:

 Primary Decision-Makers: